tsherif/space-shooter.c/ARCHITECTURE.md

 #### Windows

 Hiding the cursor on Windows is straightforward using the [ShowCursor](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-showcursor) function, with the only subtlety being to make sure it only does so when the mouse is in the client area.
-I open a fullscreen window using [this technique](https://devblogs.microsoft.com/oldnewthing/20100412-00/?p=14353) described by Raymond Chen:
+I open a fullscreen window using [this technique](https://devblogs.microsoft.com/oldnewthing/20100412-00/?p=14353) described by Raymond Chen.

 ```c
 HMONITOR monitor = MonitorFromWindow(window, MONITOR_DEFAULTTONEAREST);